 A small park sits adjacent to the main entrance of Two World Financial Center.

 Two octagonal access halls border Liberty St. Both are connected by an access bridge that spans the street.
 Each one also features identical copper HVAC exhaust vents on their rooftops.
 These sections presented a unique challenge when designing the model.
 The octagon shape was accomplished using a column of ten 2x2 plate with octagonal bar frame held together via technic axle.
 The façade was then put into place using 1x1 plate with horizontal clip for the lower dark bluish-gray portion, and 1x1 tile with clip for the upper tan portion.
 The 1x2 cheese slopes proved invaluable for sealing the angle interfaces.

 One World Financial Center sits on separate cross-streets from the rest of the complex.
 Its white pedestrian bridge spans West St. leading to the construction site of a park which, when completed, will be part of the new World Trade Center complex.

 One of my favorite aspects of this model is the depth perspective of looking from one end of West St. to the other.

-This glass structure is the currently under-construction Brookfield's Heart of Glass.
-When completed in 2013, it will provide access, via underground tunnel, to the Transportation Hub at the World Trade Center.
+This glass structure is the newly completed Brookfield's Heart of Glass.
+Completed in 2013, it provides access, via underground tunnel, to the Transportation Hub at the World Trade Center.
 There is also a more recent plan to strip the lower portion of the façade, at the base of Three World Financial Center, and replace it with glass panels, allowing visibility into planned multi-level retail shops along West St.

 The entrance between buildings three and four.
 Inside is a large food court area topped by pyramid-shaped skylights.